-The principal financial risks and uncertainties facing the Academy Trust in 2021/22 related to the decline in pupil numbers at Kents Hill school which has led to significant rationalisation.
-This was mitigated with central reserves support.
-The rate of per pupil funding continues to have some uncertainty without full movement to the national funding formula and the lack of government per pupil funding to match teaching and non-teaching staff pay awards, energy costs and general inflation.
-Trustees review three year forecasts on a termly basis to understand the implications on the Trust's reserves, and, alongside senior management are implementing plans to manage cost pressures across the Trust.
+The principal financial risks and uncertainties facing the Academy Trust in 2022/23 related to the following:

+- A decline in pupil numbers at Kents Hill school which has led to significant rationalisation.
+This was mitigated with central reserves support. - The rate of per pupil funding continues to have some uncertainty without full movement to the national funding formula and the lack of government per pupil funding to match teaching and non teaching staff pay awards, energy costs and general inflation.
+Trustees review three-year forecasts on a termly basis to understand the implications on the Trust's reserves, and, alongside senior management are implementing plans to manage cost pressures across the Trust. - The National Governance Association carried out a governance review which highlighted some key areas for improvement, which the Trustees are currently in the process of undertaking. - The Trusts Chief Executive Officer (CEO) retired at 31 August 2023 and had been absent during the Spring and Summer terms.
+Since 1 September 2023, the Trust has employed an off-payroll CEO.
+A long-term solution is currently being explored by the Trustees.